yangmingmei/LoFT/README.md

 ```
 ## Credit
 We request the to cite
+Coordinated control of floating wind turbines for primary frequency response, submitted to IEEE transactions on sustainable energy.

 ## License
 This project is licensed under the terms of the [MIT License](/LICENSE.md)